 This article is an overview of the Kendo UI Sales Hub sample project.
-The Kendo UI Music Store includes two sub-projects: the Home and the Order Sales Hub page.
+The Kendo UI Sales Store includes two sub-projects: the Home and the Order Sales Hub page.

 The Sales Hub project is an Order Management System that demonstrates the usage of Telerik UI for ASP.NET MVC in an enterprise environment.